 There is so much we don't understand about the problems of recovering families.
 My wife has a black belt in Al-Anon and we seem to have competing programs.
-We have what amounts to an ongoing angersarial relationship when it comes to programs and I don't know why.
-I think I've encountered more stigma inside my family than outside, and that stigma is the source of a lot of beefs that plague my marriage and my family.
+We have what amounts to an ongoing when it angersarial relationship comes to programs and I don't know why.
+I think I've encountered more stigma inside my family than outside, and that stigma is the source of a lot of beefs that plaque my marriage and my family.